tbttin/notes/makes/gnu-make.md

           generate text.g -$* > $@
   ```

-### Static Pattern Rules versus Implicit Rules (#NOPE, #REVIEW)
+### Static Pattern Rules versus Implicit Rules

 - The difference is in how `make` decides *when* the rule applies.

-- An implicit rule *can* apply to any target that matches its pattern, but it
+  1. An implicit rule *can* apply to any target that matches its pattern, but it
-  *does* apply only when the target has no recipe otherwise specified, and only
+     *does* apply only when the target has no recipe otherwise specified, and
-  when the prerequisites can be found.
+     *only* when the prerequisites can be found.

-  If more than one implicit rule appears applicable, only one applies; the
+     If more than one implicit rule appears applicable, *only* one applies; the
-  choice depends on the order of rules.
+     choice depends on the *order* of rules.

-- By contrast, a static pattern rule applies to the precise list of targets
+  2. By contrast, a static pattern rule applies to the precise list of targets
      that you specify in the rule.
 It cannot apply to any other target and it
      invariably does apply to each of the targets specified.

      If two conflicting rules apply, and both have recipes, that's an error.

-- The static pattern rule can be better than an implicit rule for these
+- The static pattern rule can be *better* than an implicit rule for these
   reasons:

   + You may wish to override the usual implicit rule for a few files whose